syafiquehab/Fund1/README.md

 # Fund 1

+* The objective of this project is to predict monthly inflow and outflow of Fund 1.
 * Following are the numerical features of Fund 1 data:

 |          | Sales | Redemption | Net | Income Distributed | Fund Size | Dividend | FBMKLCI |